jule-c/ET-Tox/README.md

 ```

 ## Pretrained models
-Pretrained models are available at https://github.com/ET-Tox/models
+Pretrained models are available at https://zenodo.org/record/7942946

+## Usage
+Unpack models into ./models and either test the models in a jupyter notebook environment by using test_models.ipynb or give the --test-run flag and specify --test-checkpoint model_path